kotlin-orm/ktorm/hexo-docs/source/en/entity-finding.md

 - **findList:** obtain a list of entity objects using the specific condition.
 - **findAll:** obtain all the entity objects in the table.
 - **findOne:** obtain one entity object using the specific condition.
-If it doesn't exist, return null, otherwise if there are more than one entities matching the condition, an exception will be thrown.
+If it doesn't exist, return null, otherwise, if there are more than one entities matching the condition, an exception will be thrown.
-- **findById:** obtian an entity object by primary key.
+- **findById:** obtain an entity object by primary key.
 If it doesn't exist, return null, otherwise if there many, throw an exception.
 - **findListByIds:** obtain a list of entity objects by primary key.
-- **findMapByIds:** obtain a map of entity objects by primary key, in which the keys are primary key, and the values are the entities.
+- **findMapByIds:** obtain a map of entity objects by primary key, in which the keys are the primary keys, and the values are the entities.

 ## Get Entities from Queries